peter-thibodeau/ufo/ufo-report.md

 # Introduction
 I will analyze the data to answer the following questions about UFO sightings:
 1. Do they occur more in the daytime or nightime?
-2. Is it seasonal?
-3. Are there trends over time?
+2. Are there trends over time?
-4. What are the most common UFO descriptions?
+3. What are the most common UFO descriptions?
-5. Where are the hotspots?
-Are they near landmarks, such as airports or government research centers?
+4. Where are the hotspots?

 # Data Source
 The sightings are from the National UFO Reporting Center (NUFORC) which was acquired by Sigmond Axel and can be found at https://github.com/planetsig/ufo-reports.
 I downloaded it as a .csv file.